 Each remote key contains a detachable metal key blade (p.
-146) for mechanically locking or unlocking the driver's door and the glove compartment, and to enable the private locking(p.
-152) function.
-For more information on the key blade.
+139) for mechanically locking or unlocking the driver's door and the glove compartment, and to enable the valet locking (p.
+145) function.
 The key blades have a unique code, which is used if new ones need to be produced.
 This code is available at an authorized Volvo retailer.